Hello and welcome!

 What might differ?

 So, everything we just did should be old hat to you if you took 365, and even though the details might be obscure, if you’ve had an OS class, the broad strokes should make sense.
 But this is an “advanced forensics” course.
-Everything we just did was in keeping with how things worked during the “Golden Age” of digital forensics, which is coming to a close.
+Everything we just did was in keeping with how things worked during the “Golden Age” of digital forensics, which is coming (or depending upon who you ask, already has come) to a close.

 What’s going to be different, now and in the future?
 Lots!
 But in short: